apache/mynewt-site/docs/os/modules/hal/hal_creation.md

 }
 ```

-**NOTE**: In this example where there are 32 GPIO, it may be memory inefficient
+**NOTE**: In this example there could be 10s of GPIO.
+It may be memory inefficient
-to have 32 structures around to basically call the same functions.
-In
+to have that many `hal_gpio_int` structures around to basically call the
-Mynewt today, the hal_gpio is a **direct HAL** and does not have this overhead.
+same functions.
+In Mynewt today, the hal_gpio is a **direct HAL** and does
-More HAL paradigms may be added in the future to address the flexibility of the
+not have this overhead.
+More HAL paradigms may be added in the future to address
-**indirect HAL** with the memory efficiency of the **direct HAL**
+the flexibility of the **indirect HAL** with the memory efficiency of the **direct HAL**